fygar256/bi/README.md

     Regular expression can be used for string search.
     '/' can be escaped with escape character '\' in regular expression.

+    Comment can be written in command with ';'.
+You have to write command including semicolon with escape character '\'.

       The values enclosed with `[]` can be left out, when these commands above take the current position as the value omitted.